Bruiserjoe/DOW2Injector/README.md

 Gamemode Patch
 - Release comes packaged with an example config
+- GamemodePatch.dll must be in the list of immediate loads or will crash game
-- The config file must be named gmd.cfg and be stored in the mods folder
+- The config file must be named <module name>.cfg and be stored in the mods folder
 - Example member layout:
   - (index): ffa: false; tffa: true; list: default;
   - (index2): ffa: true; tffa: false; list: glorb;